 Don’t avoid small pockets of light just because the light will fall unevenly over your subject’s face when you place them in it.
 In this low light photo, it’s not jarring or unflattering and, in fact, has added interest.
 Also, note the shadow behind her, adding an extra layer to this beautiful capture.

-The light in this shot is coming from up higher than Esme’s subject, which has illuminated her right eye and created a fabulous triangle-shaped splash of light on her right cheek.
+The light in this shot is coming from higher up than Movern’s subject, which has illuminated her right eye and created a fabulous triangle-shaped splash of light on her right cheek (known as a Rembrandt’s triangle).

 Related: Black and White Aesthetic – Capturing Mood in Monochrome

-One of the best things about doorway light is the darkness beyond creates a perfect backdrop from which your subject can pop.
+One of the best things about doorway light is when you position your subject facing the light, and you position yourself with the door and light behind you, the darkness beyond creates a perfect backdrop from which your subject can pop.

 Related: Doorways for Natural Light Portraits